xakep8/sports-scheduler/README.md

 # Suggestions

-If you have suggestions for some changes you can comtact me at `xakep.ate@gmail.com`.
+If you have suggestions for some changes you can contact me at `xakep.ate@gmail.com`.
 I am open to new features and suggestions.
 If you wish to make changes to this application fork the repo and make your changes.